-1) To turn on Turbo made
+1) To torn on Turbo mode

-Push the Turbo switch into the 'off' position to turn on Turbo mode at 10 MHz.
+Push the Turbo switch into the off1 position to turn on Turbo mode at 10 MHz.
 The Turbo LED will come on to indicate that the computer is in Turbo mode.

-21. To return to Normal mode
+2) To return to Normal mode

-Push the Turbo switch into the "OD" position to return to Normal mode at 4.77 MHz.
-The Turbo LED with turn off to indicate that the computer a in Normal mode.
+Push the.
+Turbo switch into the "on" position to return to Normal mode at 4.77 MHz The Turbo LED will, turn off to indicate that the computer is in Normal mode.

-2) Hardware Switch Jump Sct.
+3) Hardware Switch Jump Set.